-Bio: Drew Marquardt is a assistant professor at the University of Windsor in the Department of Chemistry and Biochemistry.
+Bio: Drew Marquardt is an associate professor at the University of Windsor in the Department of Chemistry and Biochemistry.
 He received his PhD from Brock University (Ontario, Canada) in 2014 and then worked as a postdoctoral fellow at the University of Graz, Institute of Molecular Biosciences (Graz, Austria).
 Following Graz Drew was a postdoctoral research associate in the Biology and Soft Matter Division at Oak Ridge National Laboratory (ORNL), and the Department of Physics at the University of Tennessee, Knoxville (TN, USA).
 Dr. Marquardt's research focuses on biological membrane mimetic systems, including membrane structure and dynamics, and lipid/small molecule interactions.

 He / Him

 Graduate Student #1

 Bio: My research journey began at the University of Windsor with Dr. Bulent Mutus where I completed my Bachelor's Thesis in Biochemistry by studying novel reactions of the hydrogen sulfide-generating enzyme cystathionine γ-lyase.
 In 2017, I transitioned to graduate school, and proudly took the role of Dr. Marquardt's first graduate student.
 I'm a strong advocate for neutron scattering as a research tool and serve as the Student Representative on the Science Council of the Canadian Institute for Neutron Scattering.
 Outside of the lab, you can find me hanging with my pup (Jax), playing some casual sports, or enjoying a craft beer on a patio.